-In its structure the Libyan desert is divided by escarpents and plateaus.
+In its structure the Libyan desert (which is situated partly in Egypt) is divided by escarpents and plateaus.
 Another typical landscape here are deep plains, which are on sea level or even lower.

 We have again watched the landscape for too long and so it got late and we still have to find a place for our overnight stay.
 Due to the surface it is not so easy this time we drive rather late into the evening.
 Bodo leads because from shoveling we have already enough today.

 We want to get deeper into the desert away from the main route, that the light of our lamps cannot be seen.
 If we can manage to get away from the main route we will have a quiet night with no visitors.
 We find a track, which was not maintained for years but it looks not too bad.
 We follow Bine and Bodo is a greater distance, because we need more speed when the sand gets softer.